The Motherhood Masquerade Part Two Written by Peter Darwin

 The story seemed to mesmerise the gang, who, other than the fact she’d fought aliens and travelled the stars, knew not very much about her.

-“No, don’t be stupid,” Zoe almost laughed at his idiocy.
-“Sarah Jane’s his mother.
+“No, idiot,” Zoe almost laughed at his idiocy.
+“Sarah Jane’s his mum.
 Mrs Wormwood just… grew him.”

 Sarah Jane decided to intervene.
 “In a way, I suppose she is.
 But, here, on Earth, we gave something Wormwood couldn’t ever give, and that was love.
 We helped each other – myself, and Clyde, Maria and then Rani.
 Just like we all help each other.
 Just like we’re a family.”